The Dog That Inspired: Part I

 So, skip forward to a lifetime of hikes and health challenges, so numerous I can’t possibly name them all, and we have today’s relationship.

-But now, let’s focus on Minnie: She is incredible.
-Diagnosed with Congestive Heart Failure (CHF) 2+ years ago, she is still hopping and running during daily excursions at the Simplot field down the street, or Discovery Park under Lucky Peak Dam, or Sandy Point, or Barber Park.
+But for now, let’s focus on Minnie: Diagnosed with Congestive Heart Failure (CHF) 2+ years ago, she is still hopping and running during daily excursions at the Simplot field down the street, or Discovery Park under Lucky Peak Dam, or Sandy Point, or Barber Park.
 She walks daily, and can still do up to about 2 miles as of this writing.
 Lest you think I push her too hard - I don’t.
 I even employed a stroller (she jumps out) or tried to carry her when I thought she might be tired (she screams and “air bites” at the insult).
 So…. no “Baby Bjorn” for the Mins.

 This is vintage Minnie, whose pushiness and stubbornness, perhaps borne of her Jack Russell heritage (ahem), has only increased in intensity since she went deaf, and lost her brother.